kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

   <figcaption>Nachi Shrine & Falls (青岸渡寺)</figcaption>
 </figure>

-*"We're here, pinch me please"*, I ask my partner.
-The shrine's red, once only pixels on a screen, now fills my eyes.
-The water that ran behind this place a thousand years ago still runs, stitching past to present.

-After days of walking on the Kumano Kodo, the feeling is transcendental, and I finally let go of a breath I didn't know I'd been holding for years.
-The pilgrimage has come to an end but I am transformed.
-My chest is full and my mind is renewed.
+After days of walking on the Kumano Kodo, I finally let go of a breath I didn't know I'd been holding for years.
+My shoulders have never felt lighter, free from the weight from everyday's life.
+My chest feels full while I contemplate the satisfaction of achieving something bigger than myself.
+The walk has come to an end, but I feel the pilgrimage has only started.

-I learned the destination was the path.
-Each step was arrival.
+I learned that the walk was the destination.
+Each step was an arrival, and the trail has become a metaphor for life.

 ## "Tomorrow"
-<span class="subtitle">Closing thoughts</span>
+<span class="subtitle">New paths</span>

 After finishing the Kumano in the 12th century, the poet *Saigyō Hōshi* (西行 法師) wrote the poem,